w3f/Grants-Program/applications/msai.md

 To solve this problem we gathered a team and designed an international app.
 We wanted to store the data in a decentralised manner.
 For further background you can[ read our blog](https://www.notion.so/Why-we-need-a-blockchain-for-health-data-1080c5b727964721822650972c28cab2)

-Our goal is to customise a blockchain Pallet/OFW such that a standardized format data storage becomes a first class citizen of the ecosystem.
+Our goal is to customise a blockchain Pallet/OFW such that a standardized format data storage is made a straight forward part of the ecosystem.
 The data should be distributable accessible and auditable.
 Essentially we would like to implement something similar to w3c Solid pod integrated with a Susbtrate node.
 Integrating application specific security and storage for every application is a major pain point which is not addressed by blockchains.
 A combination of a Substrate blockchain and Solid pod api [5] would provide the security, decentralisation and immutable record keeping that is needed to make healthcare interoperable.
 To make this feasible it needs to be split into stages initially using a smart contract developed in  Ink!/ WebAssembly which records ownership and access [1] to a data pod with a similar API to Solid PODs [4].